sigstore/docs/content/en/logging/verify-release.md

 ### Verify the entry is in the transparency log

-On the [release page](https://github.com/sigstore/rekor/releases) you will see some URLs, these are the rekor entries of the signing events.
+On the [release page](https://github.com/sigstore/rekor/releases) you will see some URLs, these are the Rekor entries of the signing events.

 This is the link for the binary and signing materials we have been working with throughout this guide